Web

 Our client libraries and API are now much faster at running models, particularly if a file is being returned.

-If you’re using the Node.js or Python client libraries, upgrade to the latest version and it just gets faster.
+If you're using the Node.js or Python client libraries, you don't have to worry about this.
+Just upgrade to the latest version and it gets faster.
 Also, instead of returning HTTP URLs, they now return file objects, which makes it much easier to write them to storage or pass to HTTP responses.

 Node.js